 If at first this doesn’t work, keep trying and I promise you will hear back from some of them.

 Although I believe the best jobs are found through selling your services to companies and through networking, it is still possible to find jobs in China through job boards and headhunting companies.
-Some job boards and headhunting companies in China are below.
+You can download the below PDF to get a list of these job boards and headhunting companies: